m-sterspace/make-macos-sane/README.md

 4. Use Safari to download a better browser then close it and never open it again
    * Go to `Settings > Default Web Browser` and change it to your new one
 5. Remove all the Apple programs from the taskbar except Finder
+6. Run this so that you can see hidden files and folders in Finder: `defaults write com.apple.finder AppleShowAllFiles -boolean true; killall Finder;`
-6. [Install Homebrew](https://brew.sh/) so that you can install the other stuff you need
+7. [Install Homebrew](https://brew.sh/) so that you can install the other stuff you need
-7. [Install middleclick-sonoma](https://github.com/artginzburg/MiddleClick-Sonoma) so that the trackpad supports three finger middleclick like it's 2012
+8. [Install middleclick-sonoma](https://github.com/artginzburg/MiddleClick-Sonoma) so that the trackpad supports three finger middleclick like it's 2012
    * Run it, follow the prompt to give it access in settings, then in the top right click it to enable `Tap to click`
 9. [Install rectangle](https://rectangleapp.com/) so that windows can be snapped to the side like it's 2015
     * Run it, follow the prompt to give access in settings, then remap all the default combos.
 They're set to Control + Option + `X` which is the closest you'll get to Windows, but since you switched your command and control key you'll need to switch them here.